CHARM-BDF/charmgpt/custom-mcp-servers/template2/README.md

 ---

 **Remember**: This template is designed for rapid development.
 Focus on getting the core functionality working first, then iterate and improve based on your specific API's requirements and user needs.

+## Best Practices for Artifacts

+1. **Always Include Required Fields**
+   - `type` - Must match one of the supported types
+   - `title` - Required for proper display in the UI
+   - `name` - Should include appropriate file extension
+   - `content` - Properly formatted for the type

+2. **Choose Appropriate Types**
+   - Use `text/markdown` for formatted documentation
+   - Use specific code types for syntax highlighting
+   - Use specialized types for specific data formats

+3. **Format Content Properly**
+   - Markdown should be well-structured with headers
+   - Code should be properly indented
+   - JSON should be valid and well-formatted

+4. **Provide Clear Instructions**
+   - Add instructions in the text response
+   - Don't include instructions in artifacts
+   - Tell the LLM not to create additional artifacts